UncoolAsianDad/inkscape-timsav/README.md

 Usage
 =====

-* Create a document with the size of your foamboard (eg. 20x30)
+* Create a document with the size of your foamboard (eg. 20x30 in)
-* IMPORTANT! make sure your document unit is in px (Known issue, will try to fix)
+* IMPORTANT!
+Change your document unit to px or the script will fail (Known issue, will try to fix)
 * Create some objects and convert all to paths:
 	* Select all text objects.
 	* Choose **Path | Object to Path**.